program404-glitch/game/README.md

     "camp": {
         "description": "A quiet camp with a warm fire.
 Paths lead north to the forest and east to the river.", "exits": {"north": "forest", "east": "river"},
+        "npc": "camp elder",
     },
     "forest": {
         "description": "The forest is dense and full of shadows.
-You can hear something moving nearby.", "exits": {"south": "camp", "east": "cave"},
-        "item": "magic stone",
+You can hear people talking in a hidden forest camp to the west.", "exits": {"south": "camp", "east": "cave", "west": "forest camp"}, "item": "magic stone",
+        "npc": "ranger",
     },
+    "forest camp": {
+        "description": "A small forest camp with a few tents and a friendly guide.
+The smell of pine and cooking smoke surrounds you.", "exits": {"east": "forest", "north": "clearing"},
+        "npc": "forest guide",
+    },
     "river": {
         "description": "A fast river runs through the valley.
-The current looks strong.", "exits": {"west": "camp"},
+The current looks strong.", "exits": {"west": "camp", "east": "meadow"},
         "challenge": "cross_river",
+    },
+    "meadow": {
+        "description": "A sunny meadow dotted with wildflowers.
+The mountain trail begins here.", "exits": {"west": "river", "north": "mountain", "south": "clearing"}, "item": "rope",
+    },
+    "clearing": {
+        "description": "A quiet clearing with a lantern hanging from a branch.
+The air feels calm.", "exits": {"east": "forest", "north": "meadow"},
+        "item": "lantern",
+    },
+    "mountain": {
+        "description": "A steep mountainside with a narrow path.
+The air is thin and cold.", "exits": {"south": "meadow", "east": "ruins"},
+        "challenge": "climb_mountain",
+    },
+    "ruins": {
+        "description": "Ancient stone ruins hidden among the peaks.
+Strange glyphs glow faintly.", "exits": {"west": "mountain"},
+        "item": "ancient scroll",
+        "challenge": "read_scroll",
     },
     "cave": {
         "description": "A dark cave whose entrance smells of damp earth.
 You sense treasure inside.",